MiguelCastillo/bit-bundler-js/README.md

 ## deprecated. use [bit-loader-npm](https://github.com/MiguelCastillo/bit-loader-npm)

 # bit-loader-js
-> bit-loader plugins for managing dependencies with cjs and import syntax
+> bit-loader plugin for processing JavaScript dependencies with cjs and import syntax

 by default, bit-loader-js will only process require and import syntax.
 You can optionally enable amd syntax.